LoginRadius/docs/content/references/sdk/android-sdk/index.md

 To get your app supported by LoginRadius Android SDK, you need to configure your LoginRadius user account.

 You will need to pass a SOTT value for user registration.
-You can generate this in the [Configuration](https://dashboard.loginradius.com/configuration) section of your LoginRadius Dashboard.
+You can generate this in the <a href="https://dashboard.loginradius.com/configuration" target="_blank">Configuration</a> section of your LoginRadius Dashboard.

-To access **Secure Mobile OTP Token configuration**, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, select your app, then from the left navigation panel, click the **Configuration** and then navigate to the **API Credentials** section.
+To access **Secure Mobile OTP Token configuration**, login to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a> account, select your app, then from the left navigation panel, click the **Configuration** and then navigate to the **API Credentials** section.

 Click the down arrow and open the **Secure Mobile OTP Token** subsection, the below screen will appear: